ArkEcosystemArchive/docs-legacy/docs/security/contributing/README.md

 ## Procedure for a Patch

-To be eligible for the [rewards program](/security/discovering/public-disclosure.md) and the 50% bonus, ensure your patch satisfies the following conditions:
+To be eligible for the [rewards program](/security/discovering/public-disclosure.md) and a bonus of up to 50%, ensure your patch satisfies the following conditions:

 1. It describes the vulnerability in depth, including the cause and possible solutions.
 Do not forget to support your choice of a particular solution.
 2. Complies with all Ark coding standards.